aurrelhebert/www.warp10.io/Getting_Started/index.md

 If everything is OK, you should receive a HTTP 200

-> When using Docker on Mac OS or Windows, there is no binding between Warp 10 API address and the host (docker is runned throw a Virtual Machine).
+> When using Docker on Mac OS or Windows, there is no binding between Warp 10 API address and the host (docker is ran throw a Virtual Machine).
 To reach Warp 10 you need to replace 127.0.0.1 by the real Ip address of the container.
 To get it, use a simple `docker-machine ip default>`, the container address is also shown in the Settings/Ports page of your container.
 If you used the shared volume between the container and the host, you can access to the virtual machine using `docker-machine ssh default>` and inspect the repertory `/var/warp10`.
 Don't hesitate to check on